-Contributions and grants
+Contributions

-Contributions and grants are recognized when the donor makes a pledge to give that is, in substance, an unconditional promise.
-Contributions and grants are recorded as with or without donor restrictions depending on the nature of donor restrictions.
-Contributions and grants with donor restrictions are reported as increases in net assets with donor restrictions.
+Contributions are recognized when the donor makes a pledge to give that is, in substance, an unconditional promise.
+Contributions are recorded as with or without donor restrictions depending on the nature of donor restrictions.
+Contributions with donor restrictions are reported as increases in net assets with donor restrictions.
 When the restriction is met, the amount is shown as a reclassification of net assets with donor restrictions to net assets without donor restrictions.

-Contributions and grants that are considered conditional promises to give which contain barriers and a right of return or right of release are not recognized until the conditions on which they depend are met, at which time, the gift is recognized as either grants and contributions support with or without donor restrictions.
-The Organization's programs are supported by grants from federal, state and local governments requiring services to be rendered to eligible individuals.
+Contributions that are considered conditional promises to give which contain barriers and a right of return or right of release are not recognized until the conditions on which they depend are met, at which time, the gift is recognized as either grants and contributions support with or without donor restrictions.
+The Organization's programs are supported by grants and contracts from federal, state and local governments requiring services to be rendered to eligible individuals.
 The support generated from these programs is recorded as government grants in the statement of activities.
-These government grants meet the criteria to be classified as conditional contributions under GAAP revenue recognition for nonprofit organizations as they contain barriers related to incurrence of qualifying expenditures and a right of return or release.
-The Organization has elected a simultaneous release option to account for these grants.
-Therefore, they are recorded as government grants without donor restrictions upon satisfaction of the barriers.
-During the years ended June 30, 2022 and 2021, these conditions were met and revenue was recognized.
+These government grants meet the criteria to be classified as conditional contributions under GAAP revenue recognition for nonprofit organizations as they contain barriers related to incurrence of qualifying expenditures and a right of return or release (see Note 16).